Photo: Mugg & Bopps at the corner of Main and I-94 in Chelsea. Google Street View

 - The federal fuel tax (18.4¢ per gallon).

-- The 6% state sales tax, which is calculated on top of the wholesale fuel price plus those per-gallon taxes.
+- The 6% state sales tax, which is calculated on top of the wholesale price plus both of those per-gallon taxes.

 The new plan: